MIMICLab/DocsRay/README.md

 ```

 ### Hybrid OCR System
-DocsRay now features an intelligent AI-OCR powered by Gemma3-4b.
+DocsRay now features an AI-OCR powered by Gemma3-4b.
-You can also choose to use traditional Tesseract OCR simply by installing:
+You can also choose to use Tesseract OCR simply by installing:

 ```bash
 sudo apt-get install tesseract-ocr   # Debian/Ubuntu
 sudo apt-get install tesseract-ocr-kor